ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql_benchmark/_index.md

 ---
-title: Learn how to benchmark MySQL with sysbench
+title: Benchmark MySQL with Sysbench

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for performance engineers who want to benchmark MySQL with sysbench on Arm.
+who_is_this_for: This is an introductory topic for performance engineers who want to benchmark MySQL using Sysbench on Arm Linux systems.

 learning_objectives:
-    - run sysbench to benchmark MySQL server
+    - Run Sysbench to benchmark a MySQL database server

 prerequisites:
-    - two Arm servers, one for MySQL server and another one for sysbench client
+    - Two Arm servers running Ubuntu 22.04, one for the MySQL server and another for the Sysbench client
-    - Ubuntu 22.04 OS installed on Arm servers

 author_primary: Bolt Liu